stenasd/BIGNOTE/projects/side projects/stayintouch.md

 ---
-tags: qol sideproject js mysql nodejs react
+tags: qol sideproject js mysql nodejs react todo
 ---
+# stayinrouce project
     tldr: add friends to keep in touch with and add it to goolge calander.

 # frontendo